Payarc/payarc-sdk/README.md

 ### Example: Create a Charge by Bank account ID

-This example shows how to create an ACH charge when you know the bank account o
+This example shows how to create an ACH charge when you know the bank account
 ```javascript
 payarc.customers.retrieve('cus_AnonymizedCustomerID')
     .then((customer) => {